If there’s one event in Boulder not to miss, it’s the annual Boulder International Film Festival, known as BIFF for short.

 4. Get a sneak peek of the options.

 With so many films, it can be hard to choose.
-Here’s a tip to help you decide: Click to buy the tickets and it will take you to the Boulder Theater’s website.
-There, you will find short trailers for many of the films, which will give you a better taste of the production to help you decide if it’s your style.
+Here’s a tip to help you decide: Visit BIFF’s website, where you can not only buy tickets, but also view trailers for many of the films.
+This will give you a better taste of the production to help you decide if it’s your style.

 5. Here’s how to see two films that are screening at the same time.